Baltic Exchange: Premises

-The exchange was located at 24–28 St Mary Axe in the City of London until it was destroyed in a 1992 bomb.
+The exchange was historically located at 24–28 St Mary Axe in the City of London until it was destroyed in 1992 by a terrorist bomb attack.

-The grandeur of the original building can be appreciated in an engraving by Finnemore from 1918.
+The grandeur of the Baltic's interior is depicted by Joseph Finnemore's steel engraving in 1918 of its Exchange Hall trading floor.

-It is now located at 107 Leadenhall St, London.
-It has further offices in Europe, Asia, and the United States.
+Now based at 77 Leadenhall Street, London EC3, the Baltic Exchange has further offices in Europe, Asia, and the United States.